What is a Tummy Tuck?

 Complementary Tummy Tuck Procedures

-While an abdominoplasty surgery can remove the excess skin around the abdomen, patients that also require the removal of excess fat may need to combine the abdominoplasty with a liposuction procedure.
-Liposuction (suction-assisted lipectomy) is a surgery that suctions out significant amounts of excess fat that are resistant to diet and exercise.
-When performing a liposuction, a surgeon makes a small incision through which a suction tube is inserted into the area being treated.
+While a tummy tuck can remove the excess skin around the abdomen, patients that also require the removal of excess fat may need to combine the abdominoplasty with a liposuction procedure.
+Liposuction (suction-assisted lipectomy) is a cosmetic procedure that suctions out significant amounts of excess fat that are resistant to diet and exercise.
+When performing liposuction, a surgeon makes a small incision through which a suction tube is inserted into the area being treated.